NZSA Star Rating?

-On top of this most alarm companies still have the “Star rating system” on their websites along with claims of being NZSA member.
+On top of this most alarm companies continue to have the “Star rating system” on their websites along with claims of being an NZSA member.
 No doubt incorrect information is going to confuse and mislead anyone after a car security system.

 As I’m sure you are aware, it has now been over 6 months since the NZSA has ceased claiming to represent vehicle security standards.